Academic and Advising Support for Faculty

 The StAAR Center coordinates academic, housing, and other reasonable accommodations as needed for students with disabilities.
 We support professors in making an inclusive learning environment for all students and provide resource tools to make it attainable.

 Our office provides a variety of individual and group programming that attends to the needs of a diverse community of learners and includes one-on-one academic coaching, academic skills and discipline-specific workshops, and small group tutoring for specific courses.
 We also offer one-on-one tutoring through our writing center and provide support in public speaking and presentation skills.
-All Academic Resources are free and open to all Tufts students undergraduate and graduate students in Arts, Science and Engineering, SMFA and the Fletcher School.
+All Academic Resources are free and open to all Tufts students undergraduate and graduate students in Arts and Sciences, Engineering, SMFA and the Fletcher School.

 You can find out more about what we do and how we can help on our Faculty Partnerships webpage.
 Faculty are invited to participate in the Writing Fellows Program: Join a group of professors and talented undergraduate writing tutors dedicated to improving student writing by making time outside of class and office hours for drafting, feedback, and revising.